ABOUT Indiana Review

-Now in its thirty-eighth year of publication, Indiana Review is a non-profit literary magazine dedicated to showcasing the talents of emerging and established writers.
+Founded in 1976, Indiana Review is a non-profit literary magazine dedicated to showcasing the talents of emerging and established writers.
 Our mission is to offer the highest quality writing within a wide aesthetic.

 As a biannual literary review, IR considers previously unpublished fiction, poetry, essays, and art.
-IR is edited and managed by Indiana University graduate students and funded mainly by subscriptions, grants, and partial university support.
+IR is housed by the Indiana University English Department, edited by Indiana University graduate students, and funded mainly by subscriptions, donor gifts, grants, and partial university support.

-Works by contributors to IR have been awarded the Pushcart Prize and reprinted in The Pushcart Prize Anthology: Best of the Small Presses, as well as in Best American Short Stories, Best American Poetry, and The O. Henry Prize Stories.
-Additionally, we are recognized as one of the top 15 most challenging fiction markets by Duotrope.
+Works by contributors to IR have been awarded the Pushcart Prize and reprinted in The Pushcart Prize Anthology: Best of the Small Presses, as well as in Best American Short Stories, Best American Poetry, Best American Nonrequired Reading, and The O. Henry Prize Stories.
+We are recognized as one of the top 15 most challenging fiction markets by Duotrope.

 HOW IT’S POSSIBLE